Acute interstitial pneumonitis

 Citation, DOI & article data

 Acute interstitial pneumonitis (AIP), also known as Hamman-Rich syndrome, is a rapidly progressive non-infectious interstitial lung disease of unknown etiology.
 It is considered the only acute process among the idiopathic interstitial pneumonias.

-AIP has a similar clinical presentation and histological features of those seen in the adult respiratory distress syndrome (ARDS), showing extensive diffuse alveolar damage (DAD).
+AIP has a similar clinical presentation and histological features to those seen in acute respiratory distress syndrome (ARDS), showing extensive diffuse alveolar damage (DAD).
 Both conditions likely represent the same pathology, with AIP probably accounting for some of the idiopathic cases of ARDS.